Helmut Zemo: Fictional character biography

-He resurfaced years later in the comics as Baron Zemo, first allied with Arnim Zola's mutates.
-He allied with Primus I and the half-rat/half human mutate Vermin, and kidnapped Captain America's childhood friend Arnie Roth in order to lure Captain America into a trap.
-He forced the Captain to battle hordes of mutates before revealing that he knew Captain America's secret identity.

-Zemo later encountered Mother Superior and the Red Skull.
-Zemo underwent tutelage by Mother Superior and Red Skull, and then kidnapped Captain America's friend David Cox and brainwashed him to battle Captain America.
-Zemo then kidnapped Roth again, and directed a shared mental reenactment of Heinrich Zemo's last World War II encounter with Captain America.
-Zemo then battled Mother Superior, but was psychically overpowered.

-Most notably, he formed a new incarnation of the Masters of Evil.
-This fourth Masters of Evil was formed to strike at Captain America through the Avengers; they invaded and occupied Avengers Mansion and crippled Hercules and the Avengers' butler Edwin Jarvis.
-Zemo captured Captain America and the Black Knight.
+Zemo forms a new incarnation of the Masters of Evil formed to strike at Captain America through the Avengers.
+The group invades and occupies Avengers Mansion and crippled Hercules and the Avengers' butler Edwin Jarvis.
+Zemo captures Captain America and the Black Knight.
 Zemo battled Captain America, but fell off the mansion roof.

-Zemo later hired Batroc the Leaper's Brigade and psychic detective Tristram Micawber to help him locate the five fragments of the Bloodstone in hopes of restoring his father to life.
-Fighting Captain America and Diamondback, Zemo's plan backfired, as he instead turned his father's corpse into a vessel for the demonic forces that lurk inside of the Bloodstone.
-The reanimated corpse was destroyed by Crossbones (who sought to steal the Bloodstone for Red Skull) and a distraught Zemo fell down an inactive volcano in Japan trying to retrieve it.
+Zemo hires Batroc the Leaper's Brigade and psychic detective Tristram Micawber to help him locate the five fragments of the Bloodstone in hopes of restoring his father to life.
+Fighting Captain America and Diamondback, Zemo's plan backfires, as he instead turns his father's corpse into a vessel for the demonic forces residing in the Bloodstone.
+The reanimated corpse is destroyed by Crossbones, and a distraught Zemo falls down an inactive volcano in Japan trying to retrieve it.
+Zemo survives the fall, though his right hand is severely burned.

-Zemo survived the fall, though his right hand (which was not protected by a glove) was horrifically burnt and mangled.
-Driven insane by the destruction of his father's body, Helmut took control of an army of mutates and tried to re-enslave Vermin.
-He was defeated by Spider-Man and Vermin was freed.